hyperledger/firefly/docs/contributors/advanced_cli_usage.md

 ```

 ## Edit your `manifest.json` file
-Next, edit the `fabconnect` section of the `manifest.json` file and add the following section:
+Next, edit the `manifest.json` file and add the following section:

 ```json
 ...